tidy-finance/website/docs/51_constrained_optimization_and_backtesting.md

  [1] 5.17e-01 3.06e-18 4.27e-16 7.90e-02 3.47e-18 2.65e-17 1.48e-01
  [8] 2.56e-01 8.74e-18 0.00e+00
 ```
 As expected, the resulting portfolio weights are all positive (up to numerical precision).
-Typically, the holdings in presence of short-sale constraints are concentrated among way fewer assets than for the unrestricted case.
+Typically, the holdings in the presence of short-sale constraints are concentrated among way fewer assets than for the unrestricted case.
 You can verify that `sum(w_no_short_sale$solution)` returns 1.
 In other words: `solve.QP()` provides the numerical solution to a portfolio choice problem for a mean-variance investor with risk aversion `gamma = 2` where negative holdings are forbidden.

 `solve.QP()` is fast because it benefits from a very clear problem structure with a quadratic objective and linear constraints.
 However, optimization often requires more flexibility.
 As an example, we show how to compute optimal weights, subject to the so-called [Regulation T-constraint,](https://en.wikipedia.org/wiki/Regulation_T) which requires that the sum of all absolute portfolio weights is smaller than 1.5, that is $\sum_{i=1}^N |w_i| \leq 1.5$.
-The constraint enforces that maximum 50 percent of the allocated wealth can be allocated to short positions and thus implies an initial margin requirement of 50 percent.
+The constraint enforces that a maximum of 50 percent of the allocated wealth can be allocated to short positions, thus implying an initial margin requirement of 50 percent.
 Imposing such a margin requirement reduces portfolio risks because extreme portfolio weights are not attainable anymore.
-The implementation of Regulation-T rules is numerically interesting, because the margin constraints imply a non-linear constraint on the portfolio weights. \index{Regulation T}
+The implementation of Regulation-T rules is numerically interesting because the margin constraints imply a non-linear constraint on the portfolio weights. \index{Regulation T}
-Thus, we can no longer rely on `solve.QP()` which is defined to solve quadratic programming problems with linear constraints.
+Thus, we can no longer rely on `solve.QP()`, which is defined as solving quadratic programming problems with linear constraints.
 Instead, we rely on the package `alabama`, which requires a separate definition of objective and constraint functions.